NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Examples.md

 ```
 CASE.json: The JSON-formatted `case` file above.

-Next, the file can either be committed (applied to the project) through the Data Submission Portal like before, or another API query can be performed that will upload the file to the project.
+Next, the file can either be committed (applied to the project) through the Data Submission Portal like before, or another API query can be performed that will commit the file to the project.

 ```Shell
 curl --header "X-Auth-Token: $token" --request POST https://gdc-api.nci.nih.gov/v0/submission/GDC/INTERNAL/transactions/467/commit?async=true